umitnaiivi/LLM-course-2024/README.md

 The course will be evaluated based on the submission of a final report.

+Students will need to submit a final report that covers all the labs:

+What was done in each lab?
+What was the motivation behind your solutions?
+What did you learn?
+Challenges you encountered?

 ## Syllabus

 | Week | Dates     | Topic / Lecture                                                          | Format                               | Teacher |